neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

 );
 ```

-3. Add the context to `src/app/layout.tsx`:
+3. Add context by replacing the content of `src/app/layout.tsx` with the following:

 ```tsx
 import { CosmosKitProvider } from "@/contexts/CosmosKit";